iamfreelight/RK_RaceKit/README.md

 1. Create a new entity in your scene that will act as the "join button".
 This can be a simple cube or a more visually appealing object.
 2. Add a `TriggerGizmo` component to the button entity.
 Configure the trigger's size and shape to define the interaction area.
 3. Add the `RK_RaceEntryButton` script to the same entity as the `TriggerGizmo`.
-4. Ensure that the entity is interactable by players (e.g., the interaction mode is set to 'Physics').
-It will automatically pick up the player upon trigger, so that is enough.
+4. Ensure that the entity is interactable by players, it will automatically pick up the player upon trigger, so that is enough.

 **Properties:**